 A considerable fraction of varstrometry selected quasars could be quasar-star pairs or lensed quasars \citep[e.g.][]{Shen_2021, Chen_2022}.
-As Fig. \ref{fig:sep} shows, our small sample seems to have shorter projected separations ($\lesssim$ 0.1\arcsec) compared to the "dual/lensed quasars" in \citetalias{Chen_2022} ($\sim$ 0.5\arcsec), resulting in 25 times lower possibility of finding close quasar-star pairs.
-Among the 16 targets of \citetalias{Chen_2022} which satisfy our selection criteria, 9 are identified as "quasar-star" pairs, thus for our small sample with much smaller predicted separations, the fraction of quasar-star pairs is expected to much lower (9/16/25 = 2.25\%).
+As Fig. \ref{fig:sep} shows, our small sample seems to have shorter projected separations ($\lesssim$0.1 arcsec) compared to the "dual/lensed quasars" in \citetalias{Chen_2022} ($\sim$0.5 arcsec), resulting in 25 times lower possibility of finding close quasar-star pairs.
+Among the 16 targets of \citetalias{Chen_2022} which satisfy our selection criteria, nine are identified as "quasar-star" pairs, thus for our small sample with much smaller predicted separations, the fraction of quasar-star pairs is expected to much lower (9/16/25 = 2.25 per cent).

 On the other hand, while lensed quasars can not be completely ruled out, our high resolution e-MERLIN observations revealed no evidence of lensed signals (arcs, rings, or multiple images), though this possibility could be further testified with future deep radio images.
 Furthermore, \cite{Shen_2021} stated that the abundance of high-redshift sub-arcsecond gravitational lens is insufficient to account for their varstrometry selected resolved pairs.